-Throughout this article, we restrict ourselves to the estimators for the number of factors suggested by \textcites{bn2002}{o2010}{ah2013}{do2019} applied to the pure factor model $\mathbf{W}(\hat{\boldsymbol{\beta}})$ given $\boldsymbol{\beta}$ is estimated with $R = \overline{R}$. \textcite{bn2002} introduces various model selection criteria based on minimizing the sum of squared residuals plus some penalty function of the number of estimated parameters. \textcites{o2010}{ah2013}{do2019} segment the eigenvalue spectrum of the covariance of $\mathbf{W}(\hat{\boldsymbol{\beta}})$ to find a cutoff point between the common factors and the remaining noise stemming from the idiosyncratic error term. \textcite{o2010} proposed the edge distribution (ED) estimator based on differences of consecutive eigenvalues. \textcite{ah2013} suggest to use ratios (ER) and growth rates (GR) instead of differences. \textcite{be1992} suggest a specific version of the parallel analysis (PA), which compares the eigenvalues to those obtained of independent data.
-Intuitively, the eigenvalues of independent data provide a clear threshold to separate common factors from noise.
-Independent data is constructed by permuting each column of $\mathbf{W}(\hat{\boldsymbol{\beta}})$, which preserves the variances of the data but breaks the correlation pattern induced by the common factors.
-Recently, \textcite{d2019} provides the theoretical justification for the accuracy of PA and \textcite{do2019} propose a deflated version that improves the detection accuracy of smaller but important factors in the presence of large factors.
+We consider the estimators of \textcites{bn2002}{o2010}{ah2013}{do2019}.
+Specifically, we apply them to $\widehat{\boldsymbol{\Gamma}}$, where $\boldsymbol{\beta}$ is estimated using $R = \overline{R}$ and $\overline{R}$ is a known upper bound on the number of factors. \textcite{bn2002} proposes model selection criteria that minimize the sum of squared residuals plus a penalty for the number of estimated parameters. \textcites{o2010}{ah2013}{do2019} segment the eigenvalue spectrum of the sample covariance of $\widehat{\boldsymbol{\Gamma}}$ to identify a cut-off between the common factors and the noise from the idiosyncratic error term. \textcite{o2010} proposes the edge distribution estimator (ED), based on differences of consecutive eigenvalues. \textcite{ah2013} proposes using ratios (ER) and growth rates (GR) instead of differences. \textcite{be1992} proposes a specific version of parallel analysis (PA), which compares eigenvalues to those obtained from independent data to identify a cut-off between common factors and noise.
+Independent data are constructed by permuting each column of $\widehat{\boldsymbol{\Gamma}}$, which preserves the marginal variances while destroying the correlation pattern induced by the common factors.
+Theoretical justification for PA was recently provided by \textcite{d2020}.